Ñandutí

+Technique

-Ñandutí is created / woven with a needle and threads of cotton or silk.
+Ñandutí is woven with a needle and threads of cotton or silk.
 Its most notable characteristic is a matrix of squares, rectangles, or circles, usually about 2 inches across, with a radiating warp.

 To make ñandutí a quadrangular frame of adequate size is needed according to the piece being made.
 The four sides of the frame are tied to each other at the corners with twine.
 On this frame a piece of fabric will be stretched, also with twine, to support the needlework.

 The lacemaker recognizes three stages in the making of ñandutí, each identified by the object she uses: a pencil, a needle, and a pair of scissors.

 With the pencil she traces a design previously drawn on a piece of paper, which she puts under the fabric that is stretched on the frame.

 The needle stage begins when the lacemaker starts building the warp (armaje) of the first disc.
 Following the outline of the circle, a stitch is made at the top and one at the bottom exactly on the diameter, working clockwise.
 From 120 to 150 rays per disc are thus stretched.
 From that moment on, no other stitches will be attached on the fabric.
 Once the warp has been laid out, the lacemaker will make two rounds of darning stitches around the center of the disc to firmly fasten the threads of the rays that have been superimposed on each other.

 The center thus formed is called the “apyte”.
 If the lacemaker intends to make only one large flower or a star motif within a disc, she will form the petals or points of the star starting from that center.
 If she is going to use any other motif, she will divide the warp laid out in three more or less equal parts, using an approximate calculation rather than an exact measurement.